 Web chat helps you meet the patient where they are during every step of their journey to find the healthcare solution that meets their needs.

-Here are three reasons why you should be using web chat to support your healthcare marketing efforts:
+Here are three reasons why you should be using web chat to support your healthcare advertising and marketing efforts:

 1. Web chat is faster than your current customer service methods.